ibmz-community-cloud/zML/README.md

 ## Overview
 The following instructions can be used to run an analytics application using Machine Learning for z/OS.
 This analytics example uses the Visual Model Builder to build, evaluate, and deploy a model in a retail scenario.
 Fictitious customer data stored in a DB2 table are also analyzed with machine learning models using Jupyter Notebook.

-## Prerequisites
-Sign up for a Machine Learning for z/OS trial account If you have not done so already, register at https://zcloud.marist.edu/#/register for a 30-day trial account.
-You will receive an email containing credentials to access the self-service portal.
-This is where you can start exploring all our available services.

 ## Architecture
 To be added